US: Joe Biden orders release of Trump January 6 visitor logs | DW | 16.02.2022

 US President Joe Biden on Wednesday ordered the release of his predecessor Donald Trump's White House visitor logs from January 6, 2021 as requested by the congressional committee investigating the assault on the US Capitol building that day.

-In a letter to the National Archives, the White House counsel Dana Remus said Biden had considered Trump's claim of executive privilege but ultimately decided against keeping the visitor logs private as doing so was "not in the best interest of the United States."
+In a letter to the National Archives, White House counsel Dana Remus said Biden had considered Trump's claim of executive privilege but ultimately decided against keeping the visitor logs private, since doing so was "not in the best interest of the United States."

 Remus said that Biden "voluntarily discloses such visitor logs on a monthly basis," as had the Obama administration.
 She added that Trump's claims of executive privilege would have covered visitor logs the Biden administration would ordinarily make public.

-The January 6 committee is seeking as much information as possible to contextualize the US Capitol riot that sought to halt the peaceful transfer of power in the US by disrupting the certification of the vote.
+The January 6 committee is seeking as much information as possible to contextualize the US Capitol riot that sought to halt the peaceful transfer of power in the US by disrupting the certification of the vote that would formalize Biden's victory.

-The committee is also interested in the financing and organization of the rally that Trump and his family attended on the Ellipse where he told his supporters to "fight like hell."
+The committee is also interested in the financing and organization of the rally that Trump and his family attended on the Ellipse that day where he told his supporters to "fight like hell."

 When he left office, Trump took 15 boxes of material sought by the National Archives to Mar-a-Lago, Florida.
 The January 6 committee is now also seeking correspondence between the National Archives and Trump's aides regarding the contents of those boxes.